tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案后咨询_intl.md

-### My ICP filing was approved by regulatory bureaus, why my website's resolution still fails?
+### My ICP filing was approved by the Communication Administration Bureau, why does my website's resolution still fails?

 Possible reasons: